 FOR LOVED ONES & OUT OF TOWN GUESTS!

-Better yet, get your loved one a "Niu Health for a New You" GIFT CARD!
-Choose a New Patient Visit or Basic Deep System Reset!
-Or register them for the upcoming Reiki workshop they've been meaning to take (see below)!
+Better yet, get your loved one a GIFT CARD!
+Choose a New Patient Visit or register them for the upcoming Reiki workshop they've been meaning to take!
 Check out our new Square Shop for Gift Card pick up, 1st class mailing, or in-office redemption.